jayaprada-behera/SocialSignUp/README.md

+# FB Login integration to iOS App
-# SocialSignUpFirst get a permission for development by clicking as developer.then do useful settings in Facebook
+ First get a permission for development by clicking as developer.then do useful settings in Facebook

 select environment like iOS,download SDK and import FBCoreKit,shareKit and Loging kit to Xcode . write your bundle identifier in that page of FB.